johnnycashpersonal/juck-stack/docs/HOWTO-compile.md

 if we can only program it in assembly language.
 We need a higher level language for it.
-But building a Python compiler or interpreter for it would be a lot of work ... maybe too much even for awesome CIS 211 students to accomplish in a week.
+But building a Python compiler or interpreter for it would be a lot of work ... maybe too much even for awesome CS 211 students to accomplish in a week.

 Also, since our Duck Machine can only input and print integers, it might be better to create a simple